Canonical Portfolios: Optimal Asset and Signal Combination: Setting the Stage

-We begin our analysis by considering the portfolio weights obtained at time $t$ to be linear in the vector of signals, that is, $w_t := A' x_t$, where $A$ is a $NM \times N$ matrix of coefficients.\footnote{ Note that the assumption that the optimal portfolio weights are linear functions of the signals is not entirely restrictive.
-Indeed, each of the signals in $x_t$ can be composed of non-linear functions of a more primitive set of underlying signals.} These weights are conditional on the strength of the signals but the matrix $A$ is a static object where each column maps the signal vector into a portfolio weight invested in each basis asset.
-From this parameterization, the conditional portfolio selection problem that an investor faces at time $t$ can be formulated in terms of a quadratic utility objective as follows
+We begin our analysis by considering the portfolio policies to be linear in the vector of signals at time $t$ based on the following specification. \begin{assumption}[Linear Portfolio Policies] Let $w_t \coloneqq A' x_t$, where $A$ is a $NM \times N$ constant matrix of coefficients.\footnote{Note that the assumption that the optimal portfolio weights are linear functions of the signals is not entirely restrictive.
+Indeed, each of the signals in $x_t$ can be composed of non-linear functions of a more primitive set of underlying signals.} \end{assumption}

+The portfolio weights are conditional on the strength of the signals but the matrix $A$ is a static object where column $i$ maps the signal vector to the corresponding portfolio weight invested in basis asset $i$.
+From this parameterization, the dynamic portfolio selection problem that an investor faces at time $t$ can be formulated in terms of a conditional mean-variance objective as follows

 where $\gamma$ is an investor's risk aversion parameter.\footnote{Other reformulations of this problem include the maximization of mean return or minimization of risk.
 Regardless of the choice, all three problems result in the same mean-variance trade-off.} This objective function underscores that the investor chooses to simultaneously allocate between the assets and signals in order to yield a trading strategy that optimizes the returns of the portfolio at time $t+1$, which we denote as $r_{t+1}^{w}$.